How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 - Nginx directory: /etc/nginx/

-Your PHP configuration should also be identical to your current server’s PHP settings.
-Use the post above to install a specific PHP version and all the modules on your current server.
+The PHP configuration should also mirror the current server's PHP settings.
+Use the linked post to install the specific PHP version and all active modules.

 - PHP directory: /etc/php/

-Your MySQL or MariaDB configurations should also mimic your current server.
-Validate each file, directory, and other data to ensure your new server is no different from your current server before migration.
+MySQL or MariaDB configurations should replicate the current server setup.
+Validate every file, directory, and dataset to ensure the new server matches the current one prior to migration.

 - MySQL / MariaDB directory: /etc/mysql/